Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: WKNNIR

-where $l'$ is the index of $t_l$ in ${\cal N}^k_{t_j}$ and $z_{t_j}=\sum_{t_l \in {\cal N}^k_{t_j}}S^t_{lj}$.
-Apart from $\bm{Y}^d$ and $\bm{Y}^t$, we define another recovered interaction matrix $\bm{Y}^{dt}$ that aggregates $\bm{Y}^d$ and $\bm{Y}^t$ into one recovered interaction matrix, as a combination of drug-based recovery and target-based recovery.
-Interactions restored via more reliable similarity measures tend to be more credible.
+However, $\bm{Y}^d$ ($\bm{Y}^t$) exploits only one kind of similarity and neglects the other one.
+To address this issue, we combine these two recovered interaction matrices into a complementary one that incorporates the recovery information from both drug and target views.
+Besides, interactions restored via more reliable similarity measures tend to be more credible.
 Therefore, instead of treating $\bm{Y}^d$ and $\bm{Y}^t$ equally, we distinguish the effectiveness of different recovered interaction matrices according to the local imbalance of the similarity used in the recovery process.
-Combining matrix aggregation and local imbalance based weighting, $\bm{Y}^{dt}$ is computed as: